-The method described here presents a way to delete the cookies that are associated to the main domain and subdomains of the page in question
+The steps described here focus on removing cookies associated with the main domain and subdomains of the page in question.

-⚠️ It is not technically possible to delete third-party cookies that have been dropped on the browser of a user who has previously accepted them.
+⚠️ This method only applies to first-party cookies.
+It is not technically possible to delete third-party cookies that have been dropped on the user's browser after being previously accepted.

 In order to set this configuration, follow these steps: